virtual-world-framework/vwf/public/web/docs/install.md

 ### Windows

-To install the windows version of Virtual World Framework,Download and run the [Windows Installer](http://download.virtualworldframework.com/files/VWF_Windows_Install.exe) and execute the installation file.
+Download and run the [VWF Windows Installer](http://download.virtualworldframework.com/files/VWF_Windows_Install.exe).

 Launch a command prompt window and create a new VWF application folder: